appaquet/dotfiles/README.md

       experimental-features = nix-command flakes
    ```

+6. On MacOS, apply darwin config: `./x build-darwin` and `./x activate-darwin`
+   1. Activate shell by adding `/usr/local/bin/fish` to `/etc/shells` and running `chsh -s /usr/local/bin/fish`
+   2. Select a patched nerdfonts font in iTerm2 in order to have icons in neovim.

-6. Build `./x build` and activate `./x activate`
+7. Build `./x build` and activate `./x activate`
    1. On Linux, you may have to change shell to fish: `usermod -s /home/$USER/.nix-profile/bin/fish $USER`

-7. On MacOS, can also apply darwin config: `./x build-darwin` and `./x activate-darwin`
-   1. Activate shell by adding `/usr/local/bin/fish` to `/etc/shells` and running `chsh -s /usr/local/bin/fish`

 ## Troubleshooting